cscorley/Kaleidoscope/README.md

 Apart from integration testing, the supported testing-API is also meant to be used as a development tool.
-When e.g. being used together with a debugger like `gdb`, Kaleidoscope-Testing's unique features can help to deal with complex error scenarios that are otherwise hard to debug with the firmware traditionally running on the device.
+When e.g. being used together with a debugger like `gdb`, Kaleidoscope-Simulator's unique features can help to deal with complex error scenarios that are otherwise hard to debug with the firmware traditionally running on the device.

-Additionally, Kaleidoscope-Testing comes with an ASCII visualization of the keyboard covering keyboard keycodes and LED colors.
+Additionally, Kaleidoscope-Simulator comes with an ASCII visualization of the keyboard covering keyboard keycodes and LED colors.

 ## A brief example